 Sometimes, life isn’t fair.
 The Fair Housing Act protects a variety of potential tenants from being discriminated against, but having a felony is not among those protected classes.
-Having a felony on your record means that a landlord can reject your application simply because you made a mistake, and now it’s left a permanent stain.
+Having a felony on your criminal record means that a landlord can reject your application simply because you made a mistake, and now it’s left a permanent stain.
 But even with a felony on your record, there are still many opportunities for you to find housing.
 Below, we’ll go over all the steps for how to rent an apartment with a felony.

 Anyone that goes through the application process to rent an apartment is immediately put under a microscope.
 Every little corner of your life is examined, prodded, and picked through.
 So when you have a felony on your record, you can expect an even more exhaustive review process.
 But there is a light at the end of the tunnel, and it leads to you renting an apartment despite having committed a felony.